HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 {% include img.html img="SelectionEventName.png" caption="Figure: Selection Event-name specification" %}

 The `FHIRresource` indicates the context of the selection.
 The `context` element in a select event typically contains two fields.
-One field with the name of the fhir-resource holding the anchor resource, and one or more fields named select indicating the resources that is selected.
+One field with the name of the FHIR resource which is the anchor context, and one field named `select` which is an array indicating the resources that are selected.
+If no resource is selected, `select` is an empty array.

 This allows communication of different select sets for the different anchor-types.